 Having received endorsement from his sternest critic, Hugh thought he might be on to something worthwhile, and he pulled the faded manuscript out of its dusty drawer, dumped it unceremoniously in the bin, and rewrote the story anew.
 Round after round of editing and rewriting followed until finally—almost twenty five years after its first draft—the story was in a fit shape to share.

-The Beautiful Fall will be published in Australia, New Zealand and the UK on May 4, 2021, with German, French and Chinese translations soon to follow.
+The Beautiful Fall is available in Australia and New Zealand, in print and audiobook form.
+It will be released in the UK in 2021, with German, French and Chinese translations soon to follow.

 Contact him at firstname.lastname@example.org